dellsystem/dellsystem.github.io/tech.md

 ### The economics of the tech industry

+* Peter Frase for The New Inquiry: [The Future Bubble](https://thenewinquiry.com/the-future-bubble/)
+	* really excellent piece on the venture capital model of funding companies in Silicon Valley, and how that relates to the rest of the economy
 * Leif Weatherby for LARB: [Delete Your Account: On the Theory of Platform Capitalism](https://lareviewofbooks.org/article/delete-your-account-on-the-theory-of-platform-capitalism/).
 A very impressive overview of several relevant books:
 	* Benjamin Bratton's The Stack (I haven't finished this yet; super long)
 	* Machine, Platform, Crowd by Andrew McAfee and Erik Brynjolfsson (haven't read this yet.
 Sounds like it's broadly accurate in describing trends, but its authors come from a particular normative perspective, as Weatherby writes: "Subtract the ghoulish enthusiasm, and this is one of the most compelling descriptions of the present I have found anywhere."
 Also: "Brynjolfsson and McAfee imagine a fully automated luxury communism for the very, very few.")